-MidCoast Fine Arts Left Bank Gallery (1629 2nd Ave.; 309.732.1354) has a decent collection of work created by local artists for viewing or for purchase.
-Quad Cities Arts (1715 2nd Ave.; 309.793.1213) is a more impressive gallery, however.
-Housed in the 1920s-era London Building, this is part gallery space and part retail space that shines the light on the work of local and regional artists.
+MidCoast Fine Arts Left Bank Gallery (1629 2nd Ave.; 309.732.1354) has a decent collection of work created by local artists for viewing or for purchase; they share space with The Artery (309.781.7668), an artist-run shop that features artists working in a variety of media.
+Quad Cities Arts (1715 2nd Ave.; 309.793.1213) is housed in the 1920s-era London Building; it is part gallery space and part retail space that shines the light on the work of local and regional artists.
 The quality is consistently high and you can find something in virtually any price range.
 If you are only going to visit one of these galleries, visit Quad Cities Arts.
-How about one more arty place?
-If the garage door is open, which is more likely to happen early or late in the day during the summer, feel free to wander over and watch glass artist Mark Fowler at work at the Liquid Fire Studio (200 24th St.; 309.269.8668).

 Quad City Botanical Center (2525 4th Ave.; 309.794.0991) offers quiet spaces to enjoy in its tropical house and small outdoor gardens.